 Curtis Prairie Vegetation Monitoring and Mapping

 The restoration begun in the 1930s, now called Curtis Prairie, is considered to be the world’s oldest restored prairie.
 To monitor the diversity of native plant species as well as the invasion of exotic species, the prairie has been sampled intermittently over the decades.
 Using a grid of sample points, researchers have recorded plant species since the 1950s.
-In 2002 Global Positioning System (GPS) was used to establish more precise sample point locations.
+Since 2002, Global Positioning System (GPS) has been used to establish more precise sample point locations.
+Using these GPS points, the most recent survey was conducted in 2021.
 Several research projects done in conjunction with monitoring in Curtis Prairie have provided insight into the effectiveness of restorations, plant species diversity and changes, and the effectiveness of fire and cutting in managing restored prairie.

 Greene Prairie Vegetation Monitoring and Mapping